The Universe (how it really works!)

 If a mass is large enough, its core pressure will exceed the coupling ratio in its innermost atoms forcing two neutrons to make contact, initiating their unnatural decay and releasing their stored energy.

-The resultant chain reaction is exactly the same as that released in an atom bomb, only much more powerful due to the body's size and the number of neutrons that must be impacted before its kinetic protons are released.
+The resultant chain reaction is exactly the same as that released in an atom bomb, only much more powerful due to the body's size and the number of neutrons involved.

 This explosive chain reaction has become known as the 'Big-Bang', which probably released more than 7.37E+60 Joules of neutron energy.